ahdinosaur/blog.mikey.nz/source/_posts/the-made-up-game.md

 >
 > ### Lose Condition
 >
-> If the next player can't play the game within the current rules, you lose.
+> If the next player can't play the game within the current rules, everyone loses.
 >
 > ### Win condition
 >